 If any asbestos or ACMs are found on-site they will be removed by a suitably competent contractor and disposed of as asbestos waste before works begin.
-All asbestos removal work or encapsulation work must be carried out in accordance with S.I.
-No. 589 of 2010 Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
+All asbestos removal work or encapsulation work must be carried out in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.